Automate the Localization of Python Apps: Complete Developer's Guide

 Getting Started with AutoLocalise

-If you want to skip the entire gettext setup and go straight to automated localization, AutoLocalise offers a Python SDK that handles everything:
+If you want to skip the entire gettext setup and go straight to automated localization, here's what you need to know about AutoLocalise:

 - 100+ languages supported